Nevasca/OpenGL-Study/README.md

 # Accessing other study tests

 At the beginning of the study, instead of having an engine to keep adding new features as the study progressed, each topic was implemented on a different test "scene".
-To access these studies, expand the Test by clicking on the market arrow and them on the `<-` button:
+To access these studies, expand the Test by clicking on the marked arrow and then on the `<-` button:

 ![Accessing other tests - 01](Docs/ReadmeResources/Readme_AccessingOtherTests_01.png)